geoffreylink/Projects/readme.md

-# Welcome to My Github Projects!
+# Welcome!

+This are the Github Projects for [Geoffrey Link](https://www.linkedin.com/in/geoffreylink/)

 One Paragraph of project description goes here